Fundamental Limits of Wireless Caching Under Mixed Cacheable and Uncacheable Traffic: Non-Worst-Case Demands

 \subsection{Transmission}

 The sets of coded multicast messages and unicast messages are transmitted using the physical-layer scheme in Section \ref{sec:degraded_GBC_unicast_multicast}.
-Next, we show that \eqref{eq:tau_achievability} is also is achievable in this case by deriving an upper bound on the achievable GNDT, given any achievable GDoF tuple $\mathbf{r}$, which matches the one in \eqref{eq:tau_achievability}.
-To this end, we define a new family of subsets of $\Sigma$ as
+Next, we show that \eqref{eq:tau_achievability} is also achievable in this case by deriving an upper bound on the achievable GNDT, given any achievable GDoF tuple $\mathbf{r}$, which matches the one in \eqref{eq:tau_achievability}.
+To this end, we define a subset of $\sigma$-multicast groups given by